| CECG

 Geosciences

 Research: Research focuses on the long-term evolution of the biosphere, especially the interplay between biogeochemical processes and oceanic and atmospheric composition.
-Current research includes a study of the role of oceanic anoxia in mass extinction, an investigation of the cause of extreme warmth during the transition from the Paleocene to the Eocene, and the relative roles of tectonic and biotic evolution in the rise of atmospheric oxygen.
+He is interested in studying the role of oceanic anoxia in mass extinction, an investigation of the cause of extreme warmth during the transition from the Paleocene to the Eocene, and the relative roles of tectonic and biotic evolution in the rise of atmospheric oxygen.

 Research: Focus of environmental research is atmospheric chemistry.

-develop and use numerical models to diagnose and predict oxidant and sulfate
+develops and uses numerical models to diagnose and predict oxidant and sulfate

 episodes in Central Pennsylvania.